HonglinZheng/statesLocationGame/README.md

 Please wait a moment until the game is set up.<br />
 Please try to click inside the blue spot so that your correct answer can be recognized.<br />
 The order of states is randomly chosen.<br />
-The final score shows up to tell you how many were missed.<br />
+The final score shows up to tell you how many were recognized.<br />

 ### 2. Timely feedback
 When you choose the right state, the blue spot changes into a blue name.<br />